Practical-Code/pc_project/README.md

 -- Syntax issues between versions seems to have been the issue behind the login issue.
 As of Django-2.1, the old function-based views have been removed, as specified in the release notes found here https://docs.djangoproject.com/en/2.1/releases/2.1/ into class-based views: the LoginView and LogoutView classes.
 -- Login page has been updated, background systems need to be set in place.
 -- Updated description to better explain site.

+11/14/2019
+--Superuser created, Admin - 123123
+-- http://127.0.0.1:8000/admin/ takes you to a prerendered Django admin setup (remember to python3 manage.py runserver before hand).
+-- Added in Logout page and Register page.

+11/16/2018
+-- Updated to Bootstrap 4.1.3.
+-- Registration works!!!
+-- Site now directs user to login, and when logged out it directs the user to log back in.
+-- User authentication gives access to WebApp form.
+-- Added a things to be added on authenticated home page.